Welcoming, the restaurant bets on gastronomic exclusivity

 The menu is complete.
 With starters, dishes to share, chef specials, Bahian foods, pastas, fine meats, desserts, and vegan and vegetarian options.
 It’s hard not to be enchanted by the options presented.
 To start the feast, asking for Camarões à Moda Cuco is a fantastic idea.
 The shrimps are cooked with olive oil, garlic slices, parsley and pepper, and are accompanied by a basket of artisan bread, very tasty.

 The Vaquejada do Sertão dish doesn’t go unnoticed.
 Created in 2017 for the Tempero da Bahia contest, it was so successful that has been incorporated into the house menu.
-Sun-dried meat, rump heart, curd cheese puree and black eyed peas are part of this exclusive combination signed by Rodrigo Castro.
+Sun-dried meat, rump heart, curd cheese puree and black eyed peas are part of this exclusive combination signed by João Silva.
 After your meal, order a cup of coffee and try a good grain from Chapada Diamantina.